chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 Not only is the stack useful for saving the value of registers temporarily as I do, but without it, it would not be possible to have callable functions.
 When you call a function with "call", it is the same as a "jmp" to that location except that it pushes the address where the program was before the call.
 The "ret" instruction returns to the location that called the function and then proceeds to instructions after it.

 The sp register, as I mentioned in chapter 1, is the stack pointer.
-Every time you push a value, it stores it at the address the stack pointer is pointing to and the subtracts the size of the native word size.
+Every time you push a value, it stores it at the address the stack pointer is pointing to and then subtracts the size of the native word size.
 For example, this is always 16 bits in the context of DOS programming for 16 bit .com files.
 This means that you can use it with the other registers to save their value for later.

 In the next chapter, I will show a useful example of the push and pop instructions and explain a little bit more about this.